 Philanthropy also includes donating money to a worthy cause or volunteering time, effort, or

 Empathy; They feel as if this is their responsibility to do whatever is possible in their power

 to deal with struggles and inequality because they see those concerns as their problems and the pain that comes from them as their own.
-Business-minded; Most of the people who believe in philanthropy look at their contributions as a form of investments in both society and the economy, inclined to use their money and resources efficiently, in an organised-manner to promote self-sustaining change.
+Business-minded; Most of the people who believe in philanthropy look at their contributions as a form of investments in both society and the economy, inclined to use their money and resources efficiently, in an organized-manner to promote self-sustaining change.

 They look at these issues through a business lens, they focus on driving an investment designed to deliver the greatest impact and return.
 Strategist; Primarily, they are concerned about problem solving.
 They want to get an in-depth understanding of the issue and then use their skills to resolve it.
-Successful philanthropists look for specific causes to support unlike organisations as they tend to think over the long term.
-At first, they will identify something they would like to see happen in the world and then go out to look for organisations to make it a reality.
+Successful philanthropists look for specific causes to support unlike organizations as they tend to think over the long term.
+At first, they will identify something they would like to see happen in the world and then go out to look for organizations to make it a reality.